COVID-19: Need Help or Want to Help?

 L.A.
 County Department of Public Health offers a wealth of resources specifically for seniors online.
 Visit their website for help with food delivery, health care, mental health, and support for caregivers.

 Seniors can maintain their health and fitness without leaving the safety of their home.
 In partnership with SeniorFitnessWithMeredith.com, the City of Signal Hill is broadcasting fitness classes just for seniors on the City of Signal Hill Cable Information Channel; Charter/Spectrum cable channel 3 or Frontier/FiOS channel 38.
-Classes air daily at 5:45 a.m., 10 a.m., and 4 p.m.
+Classes air daily at 5:45 a.m., and then after each City Council meeting has concluded.
 These classes do not require special equipment and are designed specifically for older adults.
 Tune in and get moving with us!

 There are also online exercise classes just for seniors that can be done in the comfort of home.
 Check out the following websites for senior fitness classes: